 The cleaning cartridge can clean the 4 mm tape drive 50 times before it needs to be discarded.
-If you attempt to use a 4 mm cleaning cartridge more than 50 times, the tape drive automatically detects the error and ejects the cleaning cartridge with the clean/attention light (amber) remaining on, see page 3-13.
+If you attempt to use a 4 mm cleaning cartridge more than 50 times, the tape drive automatically detects the error and ejects the cleaning cartridge with the clean/attention light (amber) remaining on.